Internet hub (links to web pages, mainly YouTube channels):

 The regulator keeps an eye on schools' purchases and intended purchases to see if it can offer to bulk-buy things to distribute to schools, saving them all money, though spending their budget.
 It might be awkward if you had, for example, one school bulk-buying something to distribute to itself and fifty other schools, and having those fifty schools pay the one school.

-The government should make and maintain a publicly available website full of learning and activity materials and recommendations designed for all audiences.
+The government makes and maintains a publicly available website full of learning and activity materials and recommendations designed for all audiences.
 The three audiences are schools, individuals and non-school teachers (such as parents).
-Therefore, it should have lesson and activity plans, and recommendations for schools, for example, library book recommendations.
-Individuals should be able to access the website to consume the learning material, guidance and activity ideas at their leisure.
-Parents should be able to access resources to help them raise and educate their children.
+Therefore, it has lesson and activity plans, and recommendations for schools, for example, library book recommendations.
+Individuals can access the website to consume the learning material, guidance and activity ideas at their leisure.
+Parents can access resources to help them raise and educate their children.

 There is a feedback app and website as follows:

 Someone can log in and give feedback (in the form of ratings and comments) regarding a school they have interacted with.
-Parents should also be able to give feedback on any schools their children have interacted with.
-Each child will have one default school, which they can give feedback on, which is their responsible school, but they may interact with other schools, particularly during multi-school events.
-Each time a child interacts with a school, it gets added to the list of schools they can give feedback on.
-The regulator, every Sunday, prompts everybody (in the form of an app notification or an email) who has a responsible school to give feedback on it, including parents, though feedback may be given anytime.
+Parents can give feedback on any schools their children have interacted with.
+When someone interacts with a school, it gets added to the list of schools they can give feedback on.
+The regulator, every Sunday, prompts everybody (in the form of an app notification or an email) to give feedback on their responsible school.
+The parents of children are also prompted to give feedback on their children’s responsible schools.
+Feedback may be given anytime.
 One can give feedback on the school as a whole and also on individual staff members, including management.
 Feedback is timeframe-based, meaning that you can give an all-time review or feedback that applies to the past year, month, week or day.
-One can give a rating without a comment, a comment without a rating, and specifically a suggestion.
-You can, for example, send feedback which is about a particular staff member, about the past week, including a rating, including a comment, and check a box to indicate that your feedback includes a suggestion.
+One can give a rating with or without a comment.
+You can, for example, send feedback which is about a particular staff member, about the past week, including a rating, including a comment, and check a box to indicate that your comment includes a suggestion.
 You are able to indicate who you want to be able to see your feedback — for example, only the regulator, or everyone, including the general public, or somewhere in between.
-Once someone has experienced a school or otherwise interacted with the activities of its staff, they are forever able to provide feedback on their experience, and are periodically prompted (e.g. every five years, if they are of middle age) to do so.
+Once someone has experienced a school or otherwise interacted with the activities of its staff, they are forever able to provide feedback on their experience, and are periodically prompted (e.g. every five years, if they are of middle age and feedback is being sought regarding their childhood experience) to do so.
 The feedback service uses facial recognition checks to reduce the potential for non-genuine feedback.

 I see core education as "dangers, places, communication".
 Basic numeracy falls under "communication".
 What a shop is, and what a court is, and how they work, and where things tend to be, and the very basics of the solar system, and the places on the Earth, fall under "places".
 Water currents, pathogens, electrical risk, first aid, etc., fall under "dangers".